Gin-sen/PewPewManVS/README.md

 <!--

-# Run game on Windows(Docker only)
+# Run game on Windows (Docker only, no sound)
-Remark : You can run the game localy but you hame to use Cygwin and stuff to compile using Windows-compatible libraries.
+Remark : You can run the game localy but you have to use Cygwin and stuff to compile using Windows-compatible libraries.
 ## Docker build

 ```ps1